agraham02/family-gr-api/.github/instructions/co-pilot.instructions.md

 - Don’t write large monolithic files.
 Break logic into individual modules/functions.
 - Don’t use arrow functions to define middleware, controllers, or top-level functions.
 - Don’t mix business logic with route definitions — use controllers or service layers.
+- Don't just be a yes man.
+Critique any flaws in my ideas and give me alternative solutions if necessary

 ---